ejkreboot/inkport/README.md

 **Inkport** is a command-line tool for uploading and registering custom templates on the reMarkable 2 tablet.
 It safely manages template files and updates `templates.json` to make new templates available on the device.

+---

 ## 🛡️ Disclaimer

 This tool is a work in progress.
-It is provided **as-is** with no guarantees, or waranties of any kind including warranty of fitness for any purpose or warranty against damage to devices.
+It is provided **as-is** with no guarantees or warranties of any kind — including fitness for a particular purpose or protection against device damage.
 Use at your own risk.

-A malformed `templates.json` may make templates unavailable.
-While reasonable effort has been expended to ensure these tools will not render your device unusable, I cannot provide assurance that your use case will not have this effect.
+A malformed `templates.json` may cause templates to become unavailable.
+While reasonable effort has been made to prevent this tool from rendering your device unusable, I cannot guarantee compatibility with all use cases.

 ---